 Employment and wage data developed in the QCEW program have been classified by industry since 1938.
 An industrial code, based on a description provided by the employer on a questionnaire, is assigned to each establishment by the State workforce agency.
 If a private or government employer conducts different activities at various establishments or installations, separate industrial codes are assigned, to the extent possible, to each establishment.

 The QCEW program has an extensive database of historical and current economic data.
 While QCEW data are not intended to be a time series, differences in classification systems may lead to perceived discontinuity in QCEW data.

 Versions of classification systems

-Please refer to the following links for detailed description on each version of NAICS, as well as its predecessor, the Standard Industry Classification (SIC) system.
+Please refer to the following links for detailed description on each version of the North American Industry Classification System (NAICS), as well as its predecessor, the Standard Industry Classification (SIC) system.